calbert1209/mgogo/README.md

 ## Intended limitations

 Strings beyond 15 characters in length are not supported.
-In actuality the display UI cannot handle more strings longer than this anyway.
+In actuality the display UI cannot handle strings longer than this anyway.

 Unicode is not supported by the default Circuit Python font, so one byte per character should be sufficient.